Montana Shared Catalog

 New libraries are normally added once a year.
 There are some things that you need to be aware of when joining the shared catalog, so it helps to chat with Ken Adams at the Montana State Library about the process.
 Ken can give you a price estimate and make you aware of the benefits and obligations that come with being a Montana Shared Catalog member.
 The application contains a section that answers many of the Frequently Asked Questions (FAQ) about the MSC.
 The MSC New Library application for FY2016 will be made available in early January, 2015.
 Libraries that would like to join without applying for grant funds to pay start-up costs should contact Ken for information.

 The Montana Shared Catalog's system operation, configuration and policies are currently undergoing a reorganization project that will streamline and simplify the consortium's day to day operations thus enhancing the MSC’s primary purpose as a tool for resource sharing and library development.
-This project is expected to take most of calendar year 2014 to complete.
-Applications will be accepted in early 2014 with the understanding that those libraries selected to join will not begin implementation into the MSC until after the reorganization project is complete, in early 2015.
+This project is expected to be completed in early 2015.
+Applications will be accepted with the understanding that implementation into the MSC may be delayed if the reorganization project takes longer than anticipated.

 Can I get start-up financing?